 |Money/Cash Benefits: Reach Up||

-Reach Up is a program run by the State of Vermont’s Department for Children and Families (DCF).
+Reach Up is a program run by the State of Vermont’s Department for Children and Families (DCF) to help low-income parents gain job skills and find work so they can support their minor children.
 You have to have a child or children to get Reach Up.
-You can be single parent or a couple.
-You can get money, child care help, health insurance, and help finding a job.
-This section of our website explains Vermont's Reach Up program.
+If you are found eligible, you can get money to help pay for basic needs like food, clothing, housing and utilities.
+You can also get services that support work such as child care or help with transportation, health insurance and help finding a job.

-This page explains the process to apply for a court order for Relief from Abuse.
+This page explains the process to apply to the court for a Relief from Abuse Order in Vermont.

 |Rights Against Debt Collectors||

 Are you behind on your credit card payments, your home mortgage, a personal loan or other debt?
 The creditor or a debt collector may contact you.
 The law can't stop reasonable attempts to collect debts.
 But creditors and debt collectors aren't allowed to be abusive.

 January 25, 2019

 October 24, 2018